Berlin Travel Guide

 For many, Berlin is the epitome of all that is great in German culture and this captivating city, a treasure trove of cultural attractions, is also at the heart of the global interest in Germany's turbulent history:

 Berlin's famous cabarets and nightclubs are in full swing, and its opera and concert venues seldom miss a note; the nightlife in this special city will not disappoint.
-There are also opportunities aplenty for covetous shoppers in the many great shopping streets and malls, and foodies will be similarly delighted by the selection of quality restaurants in Berlin.
+There are also plenty of shopping opportunities in the many great retail streets and malls, and foodies will be similarly delighted by the selection of quality restaurants in Berlin.

 Best time to visit Berlin